 CIS follows the guidance of the Financial Accounting Standards Board Accounting Standards Update No. 2016-14 Not-For-Profit Entities (Topic 958), Presentation of Financial Statements of Not-for-Profit Entities.
-CIS is required to report information regarding its financial position and activities according to two classes of net assets:
+CACCT is required to report information regarding its financial position and activities according to two classes of net assets:

-- 1) Net assets without donor restrictions. - Net assets with donor restrictions.
+- 1) Net assets without donor restrictions. - 2) Net assets with donor restrictions.
+CACCT had no donor restricted net assets as of August 31, 2019.

-CIS reports donor-restricted contributions whose restrictions are met in the same period as net assets without donor restrictions.
+CACCT reports donor-restricted contributions whose restrictions are met in the same period as unrestricted support.